 This term is used to describe a variety of conservation and management methods in the waters of the U.S. MPA’s are not necessarily no fishing zones, but the number of proposed MPA’s by environmental organizations calling for permanent closures to recreational fishing have increased in recent years.
 Marine protected areas that do implement restrictions on angling should be a last resort alternative, designated only when justified by scientifically-based methods and should be monitored and revised as necessary to re-open areas to recreational angling when target stocks are recovered.

 There are many different types of MPAs that range from protecting cultural and archeological artifacts with few restrictions on public use to Marine Reserves, which prohibit all extractive activities and both recreational and commercial harvest of fisheries resources.
 While the vast majority of MPA’s promote recreational fishing as a public use, there are some who advocate for the use of MPAs (specifically Marine Reserves) to create permanent fishing closures in vast areas of both coastal and offshore waters.
 These restrictive Marine Reserves are often proposed by nongovernmental organizations (NGOs) as a fisheries management tool with little or no scientific justification, and without regard to the effect on recreational fishing.
 When private funding agendas can influence permanent angler access closures and policy – such as the California Marine Life Protection Act – professional natural resource managers and scientific research are no longer essential.
-In 2008, a proposal known as “Islands in the Stream” called for a chain of symbolic MPAs with marine reserves from Texas to Florida without any sufficient scientific justification, and no advanced consideration was given to the potential negative economic impacts to the Gulf region’s recreational fishing jobs and businesses.
+In 2008, a proposal known as “Islands in the Stream” called for a chain of symbolic MPAs with marine reserves from Texas to Florida without any sufficient scientific justification, and no advanced consideration was given to the potential negative economic impacts to the Gulf of Mexico region’s recreational fishing jobs and businesses.
 Fortunately, through the efforts of the recreational fishing community, the proposal died.

 Recently, National Oceanic and Atmospheric Administration’s (NOAA) Office of National Marine Sanctuaries reinstated a sanctuary nomination process that had been suspended for 20 years.
 With enough local support, anyone can now nominate an area of marine or Great Lake’s waters to be designated as a “sanctuary”, regardless of a science-based need.
 While sanctuaries and other forms of marine protected areas, including marine reserves, can be useful tools in conserving cultural and fisheries resources, they must be thoroughly vetted with the state natural resource agencies and the area’s stakeholders based on sound science and clearly identifiable and measurable goals.
 Prohibition on recreational fishing should be a last resort and only implemented if biologically justified and for as short a duration as practicable to meet specific management goals.